SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/01-Problem.md

 * The commands are limited to: "**swap**", "**multiply**", "**decrease**" and "**end**"

-* All elements of the array will be integers can take your exam whenever you feel like and as many times as you
+* All elements of the array will be integers.

 * The number of elements in the array will be in range [2...100]